AdaCore/gnatstudio/docs/users_guide/extending.rst

       .. index:: smart completion

+      Controls the behavior of the Smart Completion in the editors.

+      When set to :guilabel:`Normal`, the completion is triggered by pressing the completion key (by default, :guilabel:`ctrl+space`) or on some characters such as dot or opening parenthesis.

+      When set to :guilabel:`Dynamic`, the completion window will offer completions in the flow of typing.

-      When enabled, GPS loads all the information needed for the Smart completion to work on startup.
+      When set to :guilabel:`Normal` or :guilabel:`Dynamic`, GPS loads all the information needed for the Smart completion to work on startup.

     * :guilabel:`Smart completion timeout`